 At the Mac's future operating system presentation event, macos catalina, Apple brought to the fore the increase of security.

 We have tested the future operating system with an upgrade from MacOS Mojave to macOS Catalina Public Beta, and the first thing that attracted our attention was the presence of two separate volumes (virtual partitions on SSD) instead of one.
 A volume dedicated to the operating system (macOS) and one for the user data (macOS data).

 If it bothers you that you see two or three drives instead of one, you should know that they all belong to the same "containter disk", And the free space on your hard disk is not affected by this change.
 Basically, the volume dedicated to the operating system is the same as that of the data container, only that the layout only allows reading files.
 Modifying and writing system files from the outside is blocked.

-SIP limits access to the root user, thus preventing macOS integrity.
-In spite of these security enhancements, ways have been found to bypass SIP protection and install malicious software that overwrites and modifies system files.
+SIP limits the user's access to the "root" system, thus preventing the integrity of macOS.
+Despite these security improvements, methods have been found to circumvent SIP protection and install malicious applications that overwrite and modify system files.

 With the transition to macOS Catalina, Apple move the operating system to its own volume and develop a new type of symbolic bidirectional link, named firmlink, managing to make two volumes to integrate and work as one.

 macOS Catalina is currently only available in Beta for subscribers from Apple Beta Software Program, following the launch of this year's final version, available for free to all users.